"Making Mount Vernon Anew"

 "Deprived of Liberty: Enemy Prisoners and the Culture War in Revolutionary America, 1775-1783"

-Jones is a Ph.D. candidate at The Johns Hopkins University.
+Jones received his Ph.D. from The Johns Hopkins University in 2014.
 He is a cultural historian of public violence in the eighteenth-century Atlantic world, and is studying the culture of war in revolutionary America by analyzing how revolutionary Americans addressed the problems of capturing and confining enemy prisoners of war.

 Amanda and Greg Gregory Family Fellowship